auth0/auth0-PHP/README.md

 ### SDK Initialization

-Begin by instantiating the SDK and passing the appropriate configuration options:
+Begin by instantiating the SDK and passing the appropriate configuration options.
+Depending on your use case, you may need to configure more options during instantiation.

 ```PHP
 <?php